stefanoeb/tensorflow-serving-docker/README.md

 ## Building

 * `make build`: Builds the docker image.
 Note that this may take hours (2.5hr on a MBP 2017 i5) and make sure you have at least 10gb of disk space. **Important note: Make sure your docker daemon have at least 4GB to use (default is 2gb) otherwise compilation will fail**

+## Image

+The image of this container is hosted on https://hub.docker.com/r/stefanoeb/tensorflow-serving/